MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Enabling Hyper-V on VMs

 You can only install and enable Hyper-V on VMs running Azure Stack HCI.
-Trying to enable Hyper-V on VMs without Azure Stack HCI makes an error message that says "A prerequisite check for the Hyper-V feature failed," as shown in the following screenshot.
+Trying to enable Hyper-V on VMs without Azure Stack HCI generates an error message that says "A prerequisite check for the Hyper-V feature failed," as shown in the following screenshot.

 :::image type="content" source="../media/cluster-create-install-hyperv.png" alt-text="A screenshot of the Windows Admin Center Server Manager Roles and Features page displaying the enabling Hyper-V error message.":::